 flea and tick medications.

-Spot-on products typically a applied to one or more areas on the dog's
+Spot-on products typically are applied to one or more areas on the dog’s

 body, such as in between the shoulders or in a stripe along the back.